vtyurin89/jobs/README.md

 #### Jobs is basically two web applications in one!
 Depending on what type of account the user creates (Employer or Jobseeker), the website will behave in two entirely different ways.
 #### Jobseeker account allows the user to *create and edit resumes, search for job postings, add job postings to favourites and apply for job positions*.
 #### Employer account allows the user to *create job postings, archive job postings which are no longer relevant and receive notifications when another user applies for a job*.
+#### Jobs is not similar to any other projects that I worked on during CS50 Web course.
+Jobs is not a social media app and not an e-commerce website.
+#### As for complexity, I used Django with 9 models (some of which are reasonably complex), several javascript files on the frontend.
+Some of the views utilize quite complex queries with an unspecified number of arguments.
+The web application has responsive design and adjusts to different screen sizes.

 # Technologies